St John's Anglican Church, Rockhampton: History

-With their dedication to the Christian faith evident in their everyday life, the South Sea Islander community in Rockhampton was supported by the clergy, parish and synod in their fight against the Australian Government's Pacific Island Labourers Act of 1901, which would force South Sea Islander people to return to their islands.
+With their dedication to the Christian faith evident in their everyday life, the South Sea Islander community in Rockhampton was supported by the clergy, parish and synod in their fight against the Australian Government's Pacific Island Labourers Act 1901, which would force South Sea Islander people to return to their islands.
 The Synod of 1904 petitioned the Commonwealth Government on the Islanders' behalf to prevent their forced removal back to islands.
 This was especially pertinent for the Australian-born children of Islander families, and those who had lived as Australians for many years within the community.

 By 1910 the mission room constructed near the present site of St John's Church had suffered major white ant damage, and plans were made to replace this building with a church of sturdier construction.
 On 19 January 1910 the site was acquired by the Anglican Diocese of Rockhampton for £10, and fund-raising for construction of a church commenced.
 By May 1912 the South Sea Islander community, working without parish assistance, had raised £60 for the construction of St John's Mission Church, the cost of which was estimated at £80.

 The foundation stone was laid by Bishop of Rockhampton, George Halford, on 25 May 1912.
 About 30 South Sea Islanders were present and that the Bishop, clergy and people present proceeded round the site of the church, making their offerings at the foundation stone as they passed it while singing "Onward, Christian Soldiers".
 The church was completed and fenced by the end of October 1912 and the remaining £20 debt was cleared by the mission congregation in March 1913.

 Two weekly services were held at the church, one on Sunday afternoons led by Frank Solomon, and another every Tuesday evening led by the Vicar.
 Born in the Solomon Islands, Mr Solomon was a lay reader and regularly led the congregation in evensong and services.
 After a lifetime of dedication to the church Frank Solomon, the Vicar's representative on the first St John's Mission Church Committee in 1912, died on 5 October 1945.